 Article 7: Funding Sources

-The Gavi Alliance shall be further funded by donations, contributions and commitments from certain constituencies represented on the Board of the Gavi Alliance and third parties, including without limitation nations, governmental and non-governmental organisations, private foundations and the private sector, and such other sources as the Gavi Alliance Board determines are consistent with the purpose of the Gavi Alliance.
+The Gavi Alliance shall be further funded by donations, contributions and commitments from certain constituencies represented on the Gavi Alliance Board and third parties, including without limitation nations, governmental and non-governmental organisations, private foundations and the private sector, and such other sources as the Gavi Alliance Board determines are consistent with the purpose of the Gavi Alliance.

 III.
 ORGANISATION